 We have audited the accompanying balance sheet of Format, Inc. as of December 31, 2004, and the related statements of operations, changes in stockholders' equity, and cash flows for the year then ended except for the restatement noted in the last paragraph of this report.
 These financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements based on our audits.
+Our responsibility is to express an opinion on these financial statements based on our audit.

 We conducted our audit in accordance with the standards of the Public Company Accounting Oversight Board (United States).
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the fmancial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audit provided a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Format, Inc. as of December 31, 2004, and the results of its operations and its cash flows for the year then ended in conformity with generally accepted accounting principles in the United States of America.
+In our opinion, except for the restatement adjustments described in Note 11, the financial statements referred to above present fairly, in all material respects, the financial position of Format, Inc. as of December 31, 2004, and the results of its operations and its cash flows for the year then ended in conformity with generally accepted accounting principles in the United States of America.

 We have previously issued our opinion on the financial statements dated September 14, 2005.
-Subsequent to that opinion, the successor independent registered public accounting firm has restated certain amounts in the statement of cash flows for the year ended December 31, 2004. related to the reclassification of the sale of marketable securities from investing activities to operating activities.
+Subsequent to that opinion, the successor independent registered public accounting firm has restated certain amounts in the statement of cash flows for the year ended December 31, 2004, related to the reclassification of the sale of marketable securities from investing activities to operating activities.
 The restatement is covered under the successor independent registered public accounting firm's opinion.
-We have not audited these restatement adjustments.
+We were not engaged to audit, review, or apply any procedures to the adjustments to retrospectively apply the change in accounting described in Note 11 and, accordingly, we do not express an opinion or any other form of assurance about whether such adjustments are appropriate and have been properly applied.
+Those adjustments were audited by Michael Pollack CPA.